DELIGHT-LABS/docs-terraswap-io/content/docs/howto/whitelist_assets.md

 ---
 > **NOTE**
 >
 > As Terraswap aims & is a pure DEX, Terraswap does not judge whether the asset is a genuine or scam.
 All assets should be treated equally & all users have responsible for their transactions on Terraswap.
 Terraswap team has been exempted from any loss from its app usage.
+Be sure that all users are trading the correct token, always check the address before buying.
 ---

 ## Find Terra Asset repository